 Susanna, the couple's first child, was born and baptized on 26 May 1583.
 Two years later, on 2 February 1585, twins Hamnet and Judith were born.
 Hamnet died of unknown causes at the age of eleven.
 Anne Hathaway died in 1623, seven years after Shakespeare.

-William Shakespeare lived through the Renaissance period in England, during the reign of Queen Elizabeth I, a time marked by great political, social, and cultural changes.
-Elizabeth I was a popular monarch, and her reign is known as the Elizabethan Age, precisely because she promoted an era of political stability and cultural growth, a favorable environment for theater and the arts.
+The Renaissance period in England, during the reign of Queen Elizabeth I, was a time of great political, social and cultural change.
+Elizabeth I was a popular monarch, and her reign is known as the Elizabethan Age, precisely because she fostered an era of political stability and cultural growth, a favorable environment for theatre and the arts.

-English theater was on the rise, and several important theaters were built in London, such as the Globe Theatre, where many of Shakespeare's plays were performed.
-Theater was a popular form of entertainment, and plays were often performed to large audiences.
+English theatre was on the rise, with several important theatres being built in London, such as the Globe Theatre, where many of Shakespeare’s plays were performed.
+Theatre was a popular form of entertainment and plays were often performed to large audiences.

 During the Renaissance, interest in classical culture, philosophy, and science increased.
 Ancient writers and philosophers influenced Shakespeare.
 Many of his themes and styles reflected this influence.
 English society was changing, with a growing middle class and a growing economy.
 These social and economic changes also influenced the theater and the way Shakespeare worked with social and human themes.
 These factors created a rich and dynamic environment for theatrical and literary production, allowing Shakespeare to develop a wide range of themes with unique language and style.